Moving to Scotland

 If you feel your child may meet the criteria for a CSP, this is something you can discuss with the school or local authority when you are planning your move to Scotland.

-You can find out more about other types of support plans used in Scottish schools in our Planning your child’s support factsheet.
+You can find out more about other types of support plans used in Scottish schools on our page How support is planned.

 We’re thinking of moving, what should we do next?

-A local authority only becomes responsible for your child’s education when you have an address there that is your main residence.
+A local authority only becomes responsible for your child’s education when you have an address in the local area that is your main residence.
 However, if you know which local authority you’re planning to move to, or are looking at a few possible local authorities, you could:

 • Get in touch with the Local authority additional support for learning contact to explain your child’s needs, and ask what information they need from you to start planning their support and school placement.